I love hiking because it’s simple. You drive to a trailhead, load up your pack, and you’re immediately in the wilderness.

 Hiking shorts: Hiking shorts are perfect for moving quickly through the wilderness, and are made with fabric that wicks and protects.

 Hiking pants: Many hiking pants are made in a convertible version now, so you can get two for one.
 You can purchase hiking pants based on weight as well, and some are even lined with fleece for additional insulation.
+If you’re planning to hike and climb at your destination of choice, check out the Brise Pant from Foehn, a premier outdoor brand dedicated to making high-quality products that thrive in a multitude of conditions.

 Yoga and fitness leggings: Leggings can be great for flexibility, but if you have to travel through any type of brushy terrain, you can consider them trashed.
 Most aren’t made with fabric to withstand rugged environments.